mykldog7/mykldog7.github.io/README.md

 This type of features will be able to be vertical or horizontal or diagonal edge detectors.
 It should also be possible for them to match line ends.
+It could also specify that an area should be largely black or largely white..
+I think it has lots of options of working well and identifying interesting features.

 for all the intermediate layers... sum incoming weights. (with bias)